JohanWinther/strecklista/README.md

 Digital strecklista som webapp för simpel hantering av streckvaror

 ## New version
 Since Google Sheets can only support roughly 10,000 rows a new version with a real database is coming at the end of this summer (2018).
+This means new features will be postponed until then.

 ## App Features
 * PIN-protected (no tedious personal logins)